Abdelrahman-H-Mahmoud/tajawal-task/readme.md

 ### Assumptions
 - If you searched a hotel by name (ex :`Dubai`) , the word Dubai will be converted to lowercase letters `dubai` (better user experience)
+- For price range , the first value shouldn't be greater than the second value .

 # Testing
 ```